deeper-x/kcap-nevar/README.md

 $ sudo docker-compose run web python3 manage.py test -k
 ```

-Output should be something like that:
+Result should be something like that:
 ```sh
 Starting pizza_lovers_db_1 ... done
 Using existing test database for alias 'default'...